grafana/thema/docs/go-usage.md

 	Secondfield int    `json:"secondfield`
 }

+// The single, canonical Thema schema version of Ship the program is currently
+// written against.
+Real programs should figure out how and where to keep a
+// runtime-immutable catalog of these. var shipVersion = thema.SV(1, 0)

 // JSONToShip converts a byte slice of JSON data containing a single instance of
 // ship valid against any schema func JSONToShip(data []byte) (*Ship, thema.TranslationLacunas, error) {